pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 pyOpenSci side is complete and it begins through direct communication with a JOSS editor.
 ```

+- `Archive` and `Version` within the editor checks for JOSS may be filled out at the end of the review.
+  * `Archive` refers to an archive created through a release.
+You can use zenodo to
+      create this archive and provide the package with a citable DOI.
+If zenodo is used, please add the zenodo link here.
+  * `Version` refers to the final package version that was accepted by pyOpenSci.
+  This is the final version as presented after all feedback from the reviews has
+  been considered and implemented.

 **Important: If initial checks show major gaps, request changes before assigning reviewers.**